Yihun-Alemayehu/Yihun-Alemayehu/README.md

 # 💫 About Me: Yihun Alemayehu
 Hello there!
 I'm a self-taught Software-Engineer with the purpose of learning as much as I can to have the ability to provide and help the entire world with technology advancing projects/products.
-I'm currently working on personal projects and improving on everything Front-End related.
+I'm currently working on personal projects and improving on everything Mobile app development related.

 ## 🌐 Socials: